krchf/diagrams-net-icon-libraries/README.md

+(This is some modification to add a commit.)

 ## Google's Material Design Icons for diagrams.net/draw.io

 _Makes Google's Material Design Icons available in diagrams.net (formerly draw.io).
 Supports icon coloring!_